-The good news is, if you’re a speciality spice newb like me, Whole Foods has a Tandoor Spice Mix that’s to die for.
+The good news is, if you’re a speciality spice newb like me, Whole Foods has a Tandoori Spice Mix that’s to die for.
 I recommend looking for that next time you’re there!
 Otherwise, I have notes for how to make your own with just a few ingredients.

-Once your (quick) roasted garlic-tahini dressing comes together, all that’s left to do is pour, toss and top it with chickpeas!
-Then, go to flavor town.
+Once your (quick) roasted garlic-tahini dressing comes together, all that’s left to do is pour, toss, and top it with chickpeas!
+Then go to flavor town.
 My treat.

 This salad is my absolute new favorite.
 It’s: